apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Whooping cough cases have exploded since 2023, new CDC data shows**
+**Lynx win with late FTs to force deciding Game 5**

-You can read more about it [here](https://www.cnn.com/2024/10/18/health/whooping-cough-cases-rising/index.html).
+You can read more about it [here](https://www.espn.com/wnba/story/_/id/41875503/minnesota-lynx-hold-new-york-liberty-force-deciding-game-5-wnba-finals).

 ## Requirements
 - Python 3.8